jomjol/water-meter-system-complete/README.md

 | DOCKER_TAG | Docker tag for the correct docker version | ```raspi-latest``` |

 The config and the log directory can be empty at the very first start.
 They will be loaded with a default configuratio, that can be modified afterwards.

+If you want to run the HTTP server on a port other than 3000, replace all three occurrences in the commandline with the desired port number.

 ## Changelog - lastest version
 ##### 5.0.0 (2019-12-28)